Devsbench/recession-hot-delas/README.md

 - Most software agencies that provide their developers have great reviews on Clutch.io - you can always check it before engagement.

 # How does it work?
-I want to mention that we are not a recruitment agency.
-All the engineers are 100% under company payroll and not subcontracted/freelancers, so you will not receive any recruiting/administrative fees.
+We are not a recruitment agency.
+All the engineers are 100% under the company's payroll, not subcontractors or freelancers, so you will not receive any recruiting/administrative fees.
 All of the developers are used to working remotely for clients.
 You will pay only an hourly rate per developer.
-We have a simple Master Agreement and SOW that defines who and at what rate working for and you for how long.
+We have a simple Master Agreement and SOW that defines who and at what rate working for you for and for how long.
 As easy as possible.

 # Why is this offer better than any other?
 Two things are super unique in this offer: